The Last Voyage of the Starship Enterprise: Release

-"The Last Voyage of the Starship Enterprise" first aired during episode 22 of the first season of The NBC variety show, Saturday Night Live on May 29, 1976.
+"The Last Voyage of the Starship Enterprise" first aired during episode 22 of the first season of Saturday Night Live on May 29, 1976.

 Immediately upon the conclusion of the sketch, writer Michael O'Donoghue knew it was a success.
 He had been watching the Saturday Night Live performance from beside the set, off-camera.
 He felt that Belushi had performed his role as Captain Kirk perfectly.
 As soon as Belushi left the set, O'Donoghue went over to him and gave the actor a congratulatory hug.
 On reflection, after the live performance, O'Donoghue stated that Belushi had performed a perfect parody of Shatner as Kirk.
 Belushi felt it was one of his most satisfying performances.

 In their book Saturday Night: A Backstage History of Saturday Night Live, authors Doug Hill and Jeff Weingrad wrote that the sketch was writer Michael O'Donoghue's signature success on the television program.
 In addition, they noted that the staff of Saturday Night Live felt the sketch was among the best routines on the program.

 After Belushi's sudden death by drug overdose in 1982, Judith Jacklin Belushi, the actor's widow, began to think about putting together a video to commemorate him.
 The sketch was included on the 1985 Saturday Night Live release of 16 sketches featuring Belushi called The Best of John Belushi, produced by Lorne Michaels and Judith Jacklin Belushi, sold by Warner Home Video in VHS format.

 Together, Lorne Michaels, Belushi's brother Jim Belushi, and Judith Jacklin Belushi, reviewed the actor's comedic sketches from Saturday Night Live to select what were generally considered his best works.
 In an interview with the Los Angeles Daily News on the 1985 VHS release, Belushi's widow commented she was not sure if her husband had a particular sketch he liked the most, but that he considered the Star Trek parody among his favorites.
 The Best of John Belushi edition in VHS format sold approximately 200,000 copies.
 It reached number three on Billboard's Top Videocassettes Sales Chart in February 1986.

 The DVD edition of the collected shorts video release by Saturday Night Live was released in 2011, again under the title The Best of John Belushi.